areaofeffect/hwyd-led-ctrl-react/README.md

 ## 2

-Connect your Arduino to your computer via USB and run {arduino sketch TBD}
+Connect your Arduino to your computer via USB and run this [Arduino sketch](https://create.arduino.cc/editor/kandizzy/fbbf4417-436c-4f52-9d7a-d335af095458/preview)

 How to find the path to your serial port